-When buying ready bagged store products you really don’t know if the bagged ingredients that you buy are pure or if they still have living life forms left in them.
-This is a risk we take when not creating the product our self.
+When buying ready bagged garden soil products you really don’t know if the bagged ingredients that you buy are pure or if they still have living life forms left in them.
+This is a risk we take when not creating the garden soil product our self.

-If you have to buy bagged products only buy the O.M.R.I listed products,at least you know they are trying to be on the level with you.
+If you have to buy bagged garden soil products only buy quality O.M.R.I listed garden soil products which you can find on eBay, that way at least you know the manufacturers are trying to be on the level with you.

-It costs a lot of money to get this listing and everything used in the making of the product is tested to be organic.
+It costs a lot of money to get this listing therefore everything used in the making of the garden soil product is tested to be organic.

 Guessing what minerals your soil lacks is never a good idea and why not just put as many as you can in from the beginning.
 Your plants will use exactly what they need and leave the rest.

-There are many other brands just be sure they supply all the trace minerals you will need for your garden plants.
+There are many other brands available just be sure they supply all of the trace minerals you will need for your garden plants.

 Burning hardwoods from your property or in your fire pits and saving their ashes is another way to get a number of minerals to add to your soil.